edenbdv/Facebook_clone-Server/wiki/Compile&Run.md

 ## 2. Web Server

-If you want to run the android application there is no need to move the build files from the web client to the public dir in the server.
-But if you want to use the web client tou do need to follow this procedure.

-So, for running web client - first go to step 3, compile the client code and copy the static files and the index.html to the public folder of the server adn then run the server as written in step 2.

-If you want to run the android client there is no need to copy any files and you can just proceed with 2, ruun the server and then run the android client in step 4.
+Running the web server depends on which client you want to run.
+- Android:
+  - Procced in step 2 and run the server and then continue to step 3 and run the android app.
+- Web Client
+  - Start with step 4 to compile the web client.
+  - Copy the ststic files and index.html to the 'public' dir in the server.
+  - Procced in step 2 and run the server.

 ### Running the Server